 In the words of a woman I know “I didn’t even get to smell the lilacs!”

 (As any (even a tiny bit) experienced cook knows, when you cook but you’re not in the mood to cook, the food doesn’t come out well.
-In those instances, if you must cook, if you really must, go for a simple dish.
-Something true and tried.)
+In those instances, if you must cook, really really must, go for a simple dish like hash brown pie.
+True and tried.)